 Inhaling drugs is nothing new.
 People often snort prescription medications and illegal drugs or smoke marijuana, cocaine, and methamphetamine.
 Another type of inhalant is nitrous oxide, or “whip-its.”
 Instead of being smoked or snorted, whip-its are inhaled through the nose and mouth directly as a gas.
 Inhaling whip-its can instantly cause a euphoric high, causing many people to use them repeatedly to push the feeling higher for longer.
-Many people who consistently use whip-its can find relief in a substance abuse treatment center.
+Many people who consistently use whip-its can find relief with substance abuse treatment in Georgetown, Texas.

 If you or a loved one struggles to stop using whip-its, there is no better time to find help than now.
 The team at The Arbor can help break the cycle of addiction and help you find relief from the grips of nitrous oxide.
 Our luxury environment is a distraction-free, upscale option to begin the road to recovery.
 Call 844.413.2690 today to develop your treatment plan.